-- The installation of a fence on any boundary that adjoins a private property (or non-associated property) is required to secure the perimeter of the site and each individual property. - A gated entry is recommended to ensure authorised vehicle access only (residents, visitors and trades people). - Signage at entry points into the site should be erected and clearly identify direction of travel, visitor parking and site manager location. - Clearly signpost any area in the site where access is prohibited or is private (i.e. staff entry / service entry, grounds, the rear of the site etc.).
+- The provision of a fence on all boundaries that adjoins a private property (or non-associated property) will define and help secure the perimeter of the site. - Signage at the entry point into the site should be erected and clearly identify direction of travel, entry to the facility, hours of operation and any restrictions of access. - Clearly signpost any area on the site where access is prohibited or is private (i.e. staff entry / service entry, etc.).
+Ensure signage directs people to the one main access point / reception.